polkadot-js/docs/docs/util-crypto/examples/create-multisig.md

+---
-# Generate a Multisig Account
+title: Generate a Multisig Account
+---

 Substrate provides a multisig dispatch function in its [Utility pallet](https://crates.parity.io/pallet_utility/index.html).
 This example generates the